 Remembering the Anniversary of a Loved One's Death

 Anniversaries and special dates of significance will cause the family to experience powerful memories and sometimes relive the sadness of loosing a loved one.
 Anniversary reactions can occur throughout our lifetime, surprising us when we least expect them.
-Below are some ideas or rituals that can help you through this time, while also allowing you and your family members and friends an opportunity to remember your loved one:
+Below are some death anniversary ideas or rituals that can help you through this time, while also allowing you and your family members and friends an opportunity to remember your loved one:

 1. Reminisce and tell favorite stories or memories about the person who has died.
 This is often fun in a big group over a meal.
 It's especially great if there are people in attendance that knew the person throughout different periods in the deceased one"s life.